 Brandy butter is a classic British Christmas condiment made of brandy, butter, and powdered sugar.
-It's perfect for slathering on Christmas pudding, mince pies, or any other dessert!
+It's perfect for slathering on Christmas pudding, mince pies, or pancakes or any dessert!
 This easy recipe takes just minutes to make and can be served either warm or cold.

 If you want to get into the Christmas spirit and start planning all of your goodies, you may also want to check out this yummy Vanilla Pudding Puppy Chow recipe or these insanely good Peppermint Candy Cane Shots!